 ABSTRACT:

 Silkworm pupae (SWP) are recognized for their potential as a protein source in animal feeds, and their nutritional value can be further enhanced through fermentation.
 This study investigated the effects of fermentation using Lactobacillus casei and Saccharomyces cerevisiae on the nutritional profile of silkworm pupae.
-We compared the nutritional composition of three types of silkworm pupae: non deoiled, deoiled, and fermented.
-The analysis revealed that fermentation significantly increased protein content by 33% compared to non deoiled silkworm pupae and by 15% compared to deoiled silkworm pupae.
-Beyond protein enhancement, fermentation also induced changes in other nutrient levels and the amino acid composition of the pupae.
-These results indicate that fermented silkworm pupae could serve as a valuable alternative protein source in aquaculture and poultry feeds, potentially boosting the nutritional quality and efficiency of feed formulations and thus reducing the cost.
+The nutritional composition of three types of silkworm pupae: non deoiled, deoiled, and fermented were compared.
+The analysis revealed that fermentation significantly increased protein content by 33% compared to non deoiledpupae and by 15% compared to deoiled one.
+Beyond protein enhancement, fermentation also induced changes in other nutrient levels and the amino acid composition of the pupaeindicating that the fermented silkworm pupae could serve as a valuable alternative protein source in aquaculture and poultry feeds, potentially boosting the nutritional quality and efficiency of feed formulations and thus reducing the cost.

 KEYWORDS: Fermentation, fermented silkworm pupae, nutritional content, alternative protein.